babou212/com102-library-system/README.md

-# Com102 Library System
-Library management system

-Simple Library management program created for a University Project
+# Simple Library management program created for a University Project

+## Tech Stack

+**Server:** java 11, openCSV

+## Features

+= Ability to take user data from CLI
+- Ability to renew loans and create new loans
+- Ability to view all users, loans and items

+## Feedback

+If you have any feedback, please reach out to me at dylanpab1@gmail.com